OliverCodez/VerusPay/readme.md

 ### Requirements

-**Live Mode**

-Server Minimum: 2GB RAM, 1 CPU, CentOS or Ubuntu

-In Live Mode VerusPay integrates with the Verus blockchain on your e-commerce VPS or dedicated server.
-This is NOT intended for shared hosting plans, you must be on a VPS or dedicated server where you have SSH access and the ability to run applications per your hosting provider terms.
-Either Live or Manual mode requires that you have an additional "offline" Verus wallet.
-I recommend using a seperate Verus CLI (command line interface) wallet just for use with your store, not your primary/personal wallet.
-Consider setting up a DigitalOcean $5 server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK)

-**Manual Mode**

-Manual Mode is always a "fallback", even for Live Mode operation, but also allows shared hosting store owners to use VerusPay without the additional step of setting up and configuring a Verus wallet on their web store.
-You still need access to a Verus wallet you own however.
-I recommend using a seperate Verus CLI (command line interface) wallet just for use with your store, not your primary/personal wallet.
-I call this an "offline" wallet simply to differentiate it from the store-online wallet.
-It should be connected to the network.
-Consider setting up a DigitalOcean $5 server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK)
+**WooCommerce Store**

+If only acting as a store, with your crypto wallets on a remote server, virtually any WordPress hosted site will do.

+**Crypto Wallet Daemon Server**

+This can be the same server as your web store (NOT RECOMMENDED) or a remote and dedicated wallet daemon server (RECOMMENDED).
+In either case, it is recommended that the Wallet server have a minimum of 2GB of RAM only if it also has a 4GB SWAP.
+Otherwise more RAM.

+Consider setting up a DigitalOcean server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK) but choose a 2GB minimum server as your Wallet Server.

+The following install steps assume you are using a remotely dedicated Wallet Daemon server to host your crypto wallets.
+If you are using them on the same server as your store, simply run the install script mentioned in step 3 below from your store server and when prompted, choose the option that it is the same server.

 ### Install & Configuration Steps

+**Configure Your Wallet Daemon Server:**

 1. Setup a VPS with a minimum of 2GB RAM.
 Use the following link for $100 of free hosting credit: [Setup DigitalOcean Server](https://m.do.co/c/13c092042583)